 - You can also log back in at any time to update your contact details, notify your pet as missing and transfer ownership.

-- Please note if your animal is desexed it can be marked as desexed prior to you making payment online.
+- Please note if your animal is desexed it will need to be marked as desexed prior to you making payment online.
 This can be done by submitting a copy of the desexing certificate to Council.

 - Please note if you have an assistance or working dog, you will need to register your dog in person at Council or the Animal Care Facility.